supershabam/mnpm/README.md

 ## why

 The most important function of npm is `npm install` and it's having troubles with uptime and scaling.
-This is a prototype to implement the functionality of `npm install` through the idea of mirrors.
+This is a prototype to implement the functionality of `npm install` through the idea of cheap, easily-replicated http mirrors.

 ## how

 `npm install` has the job of fetching tarballs from npm and unpacking them into `node_modules` recursively.

 `mnpm` is a command to run `npm install` using mirrors instead of npm.
-Npm isn't used at all.
+In fact, npm isn't needed at all to complete the install.
+The mirrors will need to stay in-sync with the packages available in npm, but that is a separate process.
+One seed mirror can tail npm for updates, pull the tarball and insert it into the mirror.
+Replicated mirrors can rsync off the seed mirror to stay up-to-date.

 A mirror provides an interface for clients to get a directory listing of a specific module in order to see all available versions of that module, and a link to the tarball of that module at that version.